allcloud-io/TrustStack-Data-Perimeter-Security-Packages/apps/security-controls/lib/solutions/sns/subscription-security/README.md

 #### Customization

-You should customize the trusted endpoints and protocols based on your organization's requirements:
+You should customize the trusted endpoints based on your organization's requirements:

 1. **Trusted AWS Service Protocols**: Adjust the ARN patterns for AWS services as needed.
 2. **Trusted Email Domains**: Replace `example.com`, `example.org`, and `amazonaws.com` with your organization's trusted email domains.